 Most of our participants stated that legalization would facilitate socioeconomic and emotional assimilation by allowing them to explore job opportunities more in line with their interests, education and training.
-Furthermore, similar to Mexican and Central American immigrants (Chavez 1991), our participants indicated that legalization would enable them to feel more a part of their adopted country and more accepted by their community.
+Furthermore, similar to Mexican and Central American immigrants (Chavez 1991), our participants indicated that legalization would enable them to feel more as a part of their adopted country and more accepted by their community.
 Our participants indicated that they experienced major challenges in terms of assimilation into their adopted country.
-Recent studies suggest that unauthorized immigrants tend to remain marginalized regardless of their willingness to assimilate (Chavez 1991) and can at times encounter what Chavez (2007) calls a "schizophrenic context" of reception, experiencing both inclusion and exclusion in the adopted country.
-On the one hand, these immigrants develop strong connections to the United States through establishing families, raising their American-born children and working (Chavez 1994) and on the other hand, as described by McGuire and Georges (2003), they have "no official right to exist within the political-legal-geographic boundaries of the country in which they live".
-They are stripped of many of their basic human rights (De Genova 2002) and neither benefit from nor feel protected by governing laws and policies.
+Recent studies suggest that unauthorized immigrants tend to remain marginalized regardless of their willingness to assimilate (Chavez 1991) and can at times encounter what Chavez (2007, 193) calls a "schizophrenic context" of reception, experiencing both inclusion and exclusion in the adopted country.
+On the one hand, these immigrants develop strong connections to the United States through establishing families, raising their American-born children and working (Chavez 1994) and on the other hand, as described by McGuire and Georges (2003, 191), they have "no official right to exist within the political-legal-geographic boundaries of the country in which they live."
+They are stripped of many of their basic human rights and neither benefit from nor feel protected by governing laws and policies (De Genova 2002).
 Most of our participants stated experiencing a peripheral existence and believed that their basic human rights of equality and freedom were ignored.
-In describing themselves, they used terms such as "temporary", "additional", "not equal", or "below" American citizens.
-This suggests that even though the racial make-up of Eastern European undocumented immigrants may allow them to more easily blend in and/or accepted by American society (Godziak 1999; Smart and Smart 1995), their race does not provide them with a sense of belonging.
+In describing themselves, they used terms such as "temporary", "additionally", or "under" American citizens.
+This suggests that even though the racial make-up of Eastern European undocumented immigrants may allow them to more easily blend in and/or to be accepted by American society (Gozdziak 1999; Smart and Smart 1995), their race does not provide them with a sense of belonging.

-Another major difficulty encountered by undocumented immigrants is reunion with family members (Sullivan and Rehm 2007).
-For example, many Latino/a immigrants are forced to leave children and spouses behind (Sternberg and Barry 2011; Walter, Bourgois and Loinaz 2004).
-Although, none of our participants had to leave behind a spouse or children, they all had immediate family members still remaining in their native county.
-This inability to visit family members was reported to have caused strained family relationships.
+Another major difficulty encountered by undocumented immigrants is reunion with family members (Sullivan and Rehm 2005).
+For example, many Latino/a immigrants are forced to leave children and spouses behind (Sternberg and Barry 2011; Walter, Bourgois, and Loinaz 2004).
+Although, none of our participants had to leave behind a spouse or children, most had immediate family members still remaining in their own native countries.
+The inability to visit family members was reported to have caused strained family relationships.

-Finally, many of our participants reported experiencing or having had experienced chronic stress, sleep-related problems including nightmares, generalized feelings of apprehension and vigilance associated with fear of detection and deportation.
+Finally, many of our participants reported experiencing or having had experienced chronic stress, as well as sleep-related problems including nightmares, generalized feelings of apprehension and vigilance associated with fear of detection and deportation.
 For the undocumented immigrant, fear of apprehension and deportation can not only make relatively routine activities like driving to work challenging and precarious (De Genova 2002), but it could also adversely influence the immigrant's cognitive functioning and social and emotional livelihood (Arbona et al. 2010).
-Lack of legal status can also have far reaching psychological consequences that have not yet been adequately measured or understood (Sullivan and Rehm 2005).
-We suggest that research involving focus groups or individual interviews might enable investigators to develop measures and technique to better understand some of the psychological consequences of undocumented status.
+Lack of legal status can also have far-reaching psychological consequences that have not yet been adequately measured or understood (Sullivan and Rehm 2005).
+We suggest that research involving focus groups or individual interviews might enable investigators to develop measures and techniques to better understand some of the psychological consequences of undocumented status.

 It is difficult to generalize the findings of our study for several reasons.
 Due to the nature of our research, we were not able to access or randomly select a large number of Eastern Europeans for participation in personal interviews.
-The participants were recruited from two U.S. states, Connecticut and New Jersey, which does not necessarily render our sample representative of the U.S. unauthorizedEastern European population.
-Experiences of unauthorized immigrants in other states (i.e., Alabama, Arizona etc.) may be quite different in comparison to that described by our participants.
+The participants were recruited from two U.S. states, Connecticut and New Jersey, which does not necessarily render our sample representative of the unauthorized Eastern European population of the U.S. Experiences of unauthorized immigrants in other states (i.e., Alabama, Arizona etc.) may be quite different in comparison to that described by our participants.